-The amount of money that can be secured by a mechanics lien varies from state-to-state.
-Most states’ laws follow one of two rules:
+The amount of money that can be secured under mechanics lien rules varies from state-to-state.
+Most state laws follow one of two rules:

 - Full Price Lien: The lien secures money for the total amount of work that has been provided by the lien claimant.

 - Unpaid Balance Lien: The lien secures the amount of money that the property owner has not already paid to the general contractor (at the time the lien is filed).

 Exceptions to the Rules

 Of course, there are exceptions and nuances to any rule.
 The type of construction project can determine whether a claimant can file a full price or unpaid balance lien.
 In other states, sending preliminary notice can be the difference between full and limited lien protection.

 Yet other states’ laws are a bit more complex, and don’t clearly lean one way or the other.
 These states are listed as “special rules” on the map below.
 The rules in these states are difficult to summarize in one blog post, but we are working on compiling that information and will update it here soon.

 Some of the full price or unpaid balance states also have small quirks, which we’ve detailed below.

 Every state sets a deadline to file a mechanics lien.
 This deadline is usually tied to the last date of providing services or materials.
 It’s fairly straightforward in each state, and mechanics liens filed after this deadline are considered void and unenforceable.

 States that only allow for unpaid balance liens, however, present another sort of cutoff date.
 Imagine you’ve subcontracted in Alabama and your deadline to file a lien is in 25 days, but the property owner has already paid the general contractor in full.
 You can file your lien, but because you can only claim the amount still owed by the owner to the GC, there is no money left to lien.